Will My Personal Injury Claim go to Court?

 It may be necessary to start court proceedings if you encounter an unresponsive defendant who fails to reply to correspondence.

 As long as the correct time scale is provided to the Defendant together with a medical report court proceedings can be commenced to keep the momentum going.
+Most compensation claims are settled out of court, even if there are initial delays in response from the defendant or insurer.

 In our experience once personal injury court proceedings have been issued very often the Defendant will decide to finally respond so that the compensation claim can then be either settled out of court or if necessary dealt with at a trial date.